wistia/wistia-open-docs/_posts/embed-api.md

 Name | Type  | Description
 -----|-------|------------
-callback | string | Only application to JSON requests.
+callback | string | Only applicable to JSON requests.
 When specified, json is wrapped in a javascript function given by the callback param.
 This is to facilitate JSONP requests. embedType | string | Only applicable to videos and playlists.
 Accepts "iframe", "api", "seo", "popover", "playlist_iframe", and "playlist_api". width | integer | The requested width of the video embed.
 Defaults to the native size of the video or 360, whichever is smaller. height | integer | The requested height of the video embed.
 Defaults to the native size of the video or 640, whichever is smaller.